dOpensource/dsiprouter/docs/index.rst

 - Must run this as the root user (you can use sudo)
 - git and curl needs to be installed
 - python version 3.4 or older

+#### OS Support

+**Debian Stretch (tested on 9.4)**

+Kamailio will be automatically installed along with dSIPRouter.
+Must be installed on a fresh install of Debian Stretch.
+You will not be prompted for any information.
+It will take anywhere from 4-9 minutes to install - depending on the processing power of the machine.
+You can secure the Kamailio database after the installation.

 Starting dSIPRouter
 =====================